- Free delivery over £40

-The Orlistat dosage is taken up to three times daily every day, seven days a week, with or up to one hour after each main meal.
+The Orlistat dosage is taken up to 3 times daily every day, 7 days a week, with or up to 1 hour after each main meal.

 When you should take Orlistat:

-- If you eat a meal with 1g - 15g of fat, you should take an Orlistat capsule with the food, or up to an hour after eating.
-This will help to block up to a third of the fat you consume whilst limiting the side effects.
+- If you eat a meal with 1g - 15g of fat, you should take an Orlistat capsule with the food, or up to 1 hour after eating.
+This will help to block up to one-third of the fat you consume whilst limiting the side effects.

 When you should not take Orlistat: